reiniervlinschoten/castoredc_api/README.md

 * Date(time) and time formats are compared against the specified format

 #### Synchronous Upload
 The synchronous upload option uploads each row one by one.
 When an Error is encountered or the upload finishes successfully, the program outputs the upload log to the output folder and stops.

 #### Asynchronous Upload
 The asynchronous upload option uploads each row one by one.
+This is about 15-30 times faster than synchronous upload.
 The program does not stop if uploading a row encounters an error.
 When the upload finishes, the program outputs the upload log to the output folder and stops.
 Error messages are stored in the output folder for debugging.

 #### Simple Example